ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 ## Updating your Ingress resource
 {: #define-annotation}

-Your Ingress resource is used to define the way in which you want to expose your applications.
+Your Ingress resource is used to define how you want to expose your applications.
 The resource contains the rules that define how to route incoming requests to your applications.
-To add App ID authenticaton to your apps, add the following annotations to the `metadata.annotations` section of your resource.
+To add App ID authentication to your apps, add the following annotations to the `metadata.annotations` section of your resource.

 1. Add the following `auth-url` annotation.
 Change only the placeholder for your App ID service instance name.
-Note that all letters in the service instance name must specified as lowercase.

   ```
   ...